AliElSaleh/RiftBuild/Tests/Feature Set/README.md

 `riftbuild`.
 A test passes when the build succeeds and the produced executable prints its `OK ...` line and exits 0.

+To build the whole suite with one command, run `riftbuild` from *this* folder: the [.build](.build) here is a phony aggregator that `Depend`s on every test.
+Test 1 is excluded (it has no .build file - that is its feature), and the tests that need extra invocations (18, 19, 28, 43-46) only get their plain build.

 Wherever possible the tests are self-verifying at *compile time*: the sources contain `#error` traps that fire when the feature under test misbehaves, so a regression turns into a build failure.
 Ignore IDE/clangd diagnostics in these